hjlogique/Employee-Directory/README.md

    On the right, by entering any letter in the `Search by first name` entry field, the list of the employees is updated accordingly (see the screenshot below).
 If no employee with entered terms are found, a message is displayed reading: `No Employee found!`.

-   To view the `REACT EMPLOYES DIRECTORY` app on GitHub [click here.](https://hjlogique.github.io/Employee-Directory/)
+   The `REACT EMPLOYEE DIRECTORY` app is deployed to GitHub pages, [click here to go to the app.](https://hjlogique.github.io/Employee-Directory/)

   ![image 1](/screenshots/img1.png)